zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 TR12 | Development | Git should be used to control software version envelopment.

 ### A1.3.
 Restrictions
+A restriction on the design limits the degree of freedom in the search for a solution.

 Identifier | Name | Description
 -- | -- | --